krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 When we look at a Kanban board, we see a point-in-time snapshot of where tasks
 are at that moment—but not how they got there.
 And by the time we read a
 summary report of how many tasks were finished and how long they took on
-average, much of the history of the system that produced those outcomes has
+average, much of the history of the system that produced those measurements
-been lost.
-That makes it hard to reason about *why* those measurements are the
+has been lost.
+That makes it hard to reason about *why* those measurements are
-way they are.
+the way they are.

 In complex knowledge work, each task often has a distinct history—different
-from other co-temporaneous tasks.
+from other tasks present at the same time.
 Losing history makes it hard to
-reason about the global behavior of the process.
+reason about their interactions and how they impact the global behavior of the
+process.

+So we are reduced to trying to make inferences from local descriptive
+statistics over a rapidly changing system—things like cycle times, throughput,
+and work-in-process levels.
+We try to reason about a process, which is shaped
+by its history, with measurements that struggle to represent or reason about
+that history.

-We are reduced to trying to make inferences from local descriptive statistics of a rapidly changing system.
-We try to reason about this system, which is shaped by its history, without a way to represent or reason about that history.
-This is difficult to do, and we have no tools that are fit for this purpose.
+This is difficult to do, and we have no good tools right now that are fit for
+this purpose.
 This is where the presence calculus begins.

-While it often starts from the
-same snapshots, the calculus focuses on the time *in between*: when the task
+While it often starts from the same snapshots, the calculus focuses on the
-was present, where it was present, for how long, and whether its presence
+time *in between*: when the task was present, where it was present, for how
-shifted across people, tools, or systems.
+long, and whether its presence shifted across people, tools, or systems.

-The connective tissue is no longer the task itself, or the steps it followed,
+The connective tissue is no longer the task itself, or the process steps it
-or who was working on it, but a continuous, observable *thread of presence*—
+followed, or who was working on it, but a continuous, observable *thread of
-through all of them, moving through time, crossing boundaries—a mathematical
+presence*—through all of them, moving through time, crossing boundaries—a
-representation of history.
+mathematical representation of history.

 With the presence calculus, these threads and their interactions across time
 and space can now be measured, dissected, and analyzed as first-class